maiaacademy/imersao-azure-expert/README.md

 ## Project #01B - Migrate servers

+Line-of-bussiness (LOB) Application migration.

-1. In a browser, navigate to the [Line-of-business Application migration](https://github.com/microsoft/MCW-Line-of-business-application-migration/tree/master/Hands-on%20lab) webpage and start lab.
+1. In a browser, navigate to the [LOB Application migration](https://github.com/microsoft/MCW-Line-of-business-application-migration/tree/master/Hands-on%20lab) webpage and start lab.

 1. Start before to the [Prerequisites Hands-on lab](https://github.com/microsoft/MCW-Line-of-business-application-migration/blob/master/Hands-on%20lab/Before%20the%20HOL%20-%20Line-of-business%20application%20migration.md) and create environment.

 1. After completing the prerequisites, start [Application migration](https://github.com/microsoft/MCW-Line-of-business-application-migration/blob/master/Hands-on%20lab/HOL%20step-by%20step%20-%20Line-of-business%20application%20migration.md) webpage and start lab.

 **Important Notes**
-- There is no need to do **Exercise 2**.
-- And also to do Task 7,8,9 andn 10 in **Exercise 3"**
+- There is no need to do **Exercise 2** and also to do Task 7, 8, 9 and 10 in **Exercise 3**.

 1. End of day 1.